-Jim Ward enters his 11th season as head coach of the Camel men’s hockey program.
+Jim Ward enters his 13th season as the Head Coach of the Camel’s men’s hockey program.

-Under Ward's direction, the Camels made three consecutive appearances in NESCAC Championship Tournament with records of 8-14-2 and 14-10-2 in addition to three consecutive appearances between 2007-2009.
-The team finished above .500 in the league for the second consecutive year (9-7-3) in 2008-2009, posting a 9-2-2 record on its home ice during the 2008-09 season.
+Under Ward's direction, the Camels have made two consecutive appearances in NESCAC Championship Tournament with records of 8-14-2 and 14-10-2 in addition to three consecutive appearances between 2007-2009.
+The team finished above .500 in the league for two consecutive years in 2008-2009, including posting a 9-2-2 record on its home ice during the 2008-09 season.

 Ward has been a coach and educator for the past 28 years.
-Prior to Connecticut College, Jim served as the lead assistant coach at Princeton University in the Eastern College Athletic Conference (ECAC), Ward contributed to all phases of a competitive Division I hockey operation, with particular emphasis on recruiting and coaching defense.
-Prior to joining the Princeton staff, he spent seven years at the Northfield Mount Hermon Preparatory School in Mount Hermon, Mass.
-Ward directed the men's hockey program, worked in the college counseling office, and taught biology at the preparatory school.
+Prior to Connecticut College, Jim served as the lead assistant coach at Princeton University in the Eastern Collegiate Athletic Conference for three years with a particular emphasis on recruiting and coaching the defense.
+Before joining the Princeton program, Ward spent seven years at the Northfield Mount Hermon School in Mount Hermon, Mass.
+Ward directed the boys hockey program, worked as a college counselor and taught biology at the preparatory school.

-Before joining Northfield Mount Hermon, Ward spent four years as a lead assistant coach at Union College in Schenectady, N.Y.
+Before his time at Northfield Mount Hermon, Ward spent four years as a lead assistant coach at Union College in Schenectady, N.Y.
 He played a pivotal role in the elevation of the Union program from the Division III level to Division I status.
-He also spent three years as an assistant at Norwich University in Northfield, Vt., spending three seasons on the Cadets’ staff.
-During his first season, Ward helped lead the Cadets into the NCAA Tournament.
+He began his coaching career at Norwich University in Northfield, Vt., spending three seasons on the Cadets’ staff.
+During his first season, Ward helped lead the Norwich into the NCAA Tournament.